Secure Key from Quantum Discord: Quantum discord witness

-where $\mathbb{I}$ is the identity matrix, $\sigma_x$, $\sigma_y$ and $\sigma_z$ are the three Pauli matrices, $T_x$, $T_y$ and $T_z$ with the order $|T_z| \ge |T_x| \ge |T_y| $ are the coefficients.
-Actually, we can reorder it if the primitive sequence is not that case.
-For the Bell-diagonal state with the described order, it have been proved that the maximal achievable witness $W_{\max}=|T_zT_x|$ (see Eq.
+where $\mathit{I}$ is the identity matrix, $\sigma_x$, $\sigma_y$ and $\sigma_z$ are the three Pauli matrices, $T_x$, $T_y$ and $T_z$ with the order $|T_z| \ge |T_x| \ge |T_y| $ are the coefficients.
+Actually, if the primitive sequence is not that case, we can reorder it by some local unitary operations on both sides.
+For the Bell-diagonal state with the described order, it have been proved that $W_{\max}=|T_zT_x|$ (see Eq.
 (10) in \cite{wang2023quantum}), and we here go one step further to show that the lower bound of QD in Eq. \eqref{definitionofQD} is

-where $h(\cdot)$ denotes the binary entropy function.
-The detailed proof of above claims can be found in the Supplementary Materials.
+where $h(\cdot)$ denotes the binary entropy function, $W_{\max}$ is the maximal achievable witness over all POVMs of both Alice and Bob.
+The detailed proof of all claims above can be found in the Supplementary Materials.